-The requirements described in the audit standards [2BS-STD 01]11 and [2BS-STD 02]12 apply.
+The requirements described in the audit standards [2BS-STD 01]11, [2BS-STD 02]12 or [2BS-STD-03]21 apply.

 This procedure may be supplemented with user guidelines, placed in annexes whenever further interpretation is needed and based on experience.